jytime/Deep-SfM-Revisited/README.md

 Pytorch from 1.1.0 to 1.6.0 should also work well, but it will disenable mixed precision training, and we have not tested it.

+To use the RANSAC five-point algorithm, you also need to

+'''
+cd RANSAC_FiveP

+python setup.py install --user
+'''

+The CUDA extension would be installed as 'essential_matrix'.

 ```